IfasdfgDsdfasdfEadfDFfd/jquery-plugin-range-slider/README.md

 ## Installation

-Installation process as simple as it can be you can do it with npm
+Installation process as simple as it can be.
+You can do it with npm

 `npm install @unpredictable-username/jquery-plugin-range-slider@0.1.0`